malva-ot/nomo/nomo-id-structures.md

 #### 10.1.2 Structure

-The schema annotation is a generic [value](#5-value).
-It can therefore contain a reference value, and that reference may be expanded to any concrete type, including a full QRN.
+The schema annotation is a generic [identifier-value](#55-identifier-value).
+It can therefore contain a reference value, and that reference may be expanded to any concrete identifier-value type, including a full QRN.
 In fact, it is the general intent that schema annotations contain references which map to full QRNs which in turn unambiguously identify some well-defined schema.

 ### 10.2 Authority